tannerdolby/tannerdolby/README.md

 Hi there! 👋

 I'm a mathematician with an interest in technology.
 I like solving problems, playing chess, and building things for the web.
-I'm interested in JavaScript, Node.js, React, HTML, CSS, Python, and Java.
+I'm interested in JavaScript, Node.js, React, HTML, CSS, and Java.

 I'm probably writing about something on [my website](https://tannerdolby.com).
 Have a look!